csantill/DataAnalytics-Project-1/README.md

 US Accidents

-Questions to ask from the Data
+Questions to ask from the Data.

-Severity of accidents vs.

-Road conditions vs. Number of accidents
+Severity of accidents vs. Road conditions and Number of Accidents.

-Time of day vs. Number of accidents
+Time of day vs. Number of accidents.

-Number of accidents vs. weather conditions
+Number of accidents vs. weather conditions.

-Clusters of accidents across Texas
+Clusters of accidents across Texas.